 Eric Zhao

-I'm a PhD candidate in computer science at UC Berkeley, where I'm advised by Nika Haghtalab and Michael I. Jordan.
+I'm a fourth year PhD candidate in computer science at UC Berkeley, where I'm advised by Michael I. Jordan and Nika Haghtalab.
 I'm a Google PhD Fellow, a NSF Graduate Research Fellow, and affiliated with the Berkeley AI Research Lab (BAIR).

-I received my B.S. from Caltech in 2020 and previously interned with Google Research, Nvidia Research, Salesforce Research, and Uber.
+I received my B.S. from Caltech in 2020 and previously interned with Google Research, Nvidia Research, and Salesforce Research.

 Selected Works